similicious/berlin-buergeramt-bot/README.md

 # Berlin Bürgeramt Appointment Bot
 A bot that sends a notification when a buergeramt appointment is available.
 It periodically checks the given buergeramt appointment page for new appointments.
 It then notifies the user using Telgram.
+As of now, this bot is meant to be self hosted - it can easily be run on a raspberry pi or a cheap vps.

 **Please use responsibly**: Set a USER_AGENT containing contact information in case something goes wrong.